nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 5. You can refer to the [Command Summary](#command-summary) for an overview of the available commands.
 If you need more information, the [Features](#features) section below contains more details reagarding each command.

+**Note**: We have a default database for you to try out and test commands!
+If you prefer not to have it, you can use the commands `clear-ab` and `clear-wb` to clear the address book and wedding book respectively.

 --------------------------------------------------------------------------------------------------------------------
 ## Command Summary